BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 2. Automatic Recovery: After restoration, ensure your wallet is connected to the same mint(s) you were using before.
 This is crucial as the mint holds the records necessary to validate your tokens.

 3. Verification: The mint(s) checks these proofs against its records to confirm that the tokens have not been previously spent and are still valid.
-This process relies on the cryptographic signatures (proofs) that were initially generated when the tokens were minted.
+This process relies on the signatures (proofs) that were initially generated when the tokens were minted.

 {% include tip/open.html color="blue" icon="info" label="Privacy Considerations During Verification" %}